TroyNelson11/demo-ibm-spyre/README.md

 ### Install the [OpenShift Web Terminal](https://docs.openshift.com/container-platform/4.12/web_console/web_terminal/installing-web-terminal.html)

-### Rationale

-- Provide a consistent terminal experience for those using Microsoft OS or MacOS
-- Minimize context switching

-### Takeaways

-- Many times we are shoulder surfing during deployments and this minimizes issues with different OSs (bash, zsh, etc.)
-- You can do the rest of this deployment in the terminal with your new user

 > [!IMPORTANT]
 > following icon should appear in the top right of the OpenShift web console after you have installed the operator.
 Clicking this icon launches the web terminal.